Unit of study_

 At the completion of this unit, you should be able to:

-• LO2. partially meet the National Mediator Accreditation Standard requirements
+• LO2.
+Apply the knowledge, skills, and ethical standards required to partially meet the competency areas of the National Mediator Accreditation Standards.

-• LO3. utilise tools to deal with mediation parties and clients at initial intake and in mediation stages
+• LO3.
+Employ tools and strategies to effectively manage mediation parties and clients during intake and throughout mediation stages.

-• LO4. develop strategies to support mediation and related alternative dispute resolution process options (approaches for negotiating in a constructive manner).
+• LO4.
+Develop and apply strategies to support mediation and alternative dispute resolution processes, fostering constructive negotiation and resolution.

 Unit availability